Maximizing the Minimalism or vice versa-

 Other aspects of this unfinished nature in architecture are readily visible in Florence and elsewhere in Italy, like Urbino and Bologna where famous Renaissance churches have unfinished facades.
 San Lorenzo in Florence almost had an elaborate marble covering designed by Michelangelo but the project was scrapped.
 We see these major churches today with fortress-like façade left in rusticated form for centuries.

 But now onto the lovely mansion-museums of which there are many along with artist’s studios that have been made into museums.
 Not far from the Clark Institute, is the Hyde Collection in Glens Falls, NY.
 This mansion was built to house the collection of the owner who made his money as lumber baron.
 It contains a famous portrait of Christ by Rembrandt and many other world-class paintings.
 The Frick is one of these too.
 A couple of others that come to mind are The Ca’ Rezonico in Venice, The Isabella Stewart Gardner Museum in Boston, and the former Barnes Museum in Merion, PA.
-This last one we know the fate, as it was fraught with controversy and a protracted legal battle.
+This last one, we know the transitional turmoil and fate, as it was fraught with controversy and a protracted legal battle.

 The experience of seeing great art in the context of a former collector who spent great sums of money is a unique opportunity, but more importantly, to view a collection assembled out of love and connoisseurship.
 We get to see a vision of times gone by when painting and sculpture were more central to the lives of many.
 At the Frick a few years back, they changed the color of the velvet walls in one room to a muted type of dusty rose.
 This one alteration received an entire page of commentary in the New York Times.
 So we can see how crucial the context of displaying art can be.